 Some faucets act like mini-games, some require you to view ads, while others are simple timers.
-Check out some bitcoin faucets in this list.

 Don’t get overly excited with the payout, though.
 You’ll receive hundreds or thousands of Satoshis, but they are the smallest fraction of a bitcoin.
 Converted, a few hours or days of work will usually generate you a few cents at most.

 These faucets probably won’t help you buy that cool TV you’ve been eyeing on Overstock, but they’re a good way to get some Bitcoins to play around with, just to see what the fuss is about.

 Ready to get into the BTC game?

 The method you choose will almost entirely depend on how much money you’re willing to spend, and how ready you are to commit to the cryptocurrency.
 Mining for bitcoin is strictly the reserve of the dedicated, but Bitcoin exchanges and faucets provide a way for almost anyone to get in on the action.

 Here are more Bitcoin-related posts that may interest you: